MiguelCatalan/miguelcatalan.github.io/_posts/2015-08-30-introducing-surgeon.md

 What I want to achieve with that?
 You may ask.
 Well, be more organized, avoid wasting time searching in a huge strings file to change one single coma are two good reasons to begin.

 The problem?
 Simple, when you want to translate your app for the first time you have too many files.
-But the thing get a lot wort from this point.
+But the thing get a lot worst from this point.
 Imagine you add a new string in each string file, it is too hard to keep tracking on every single file.

 This is why I developed Surgeon.
 Ok also I wanted to take a shot in Python, so finally I have found my excuse.